Skip to main content

 Settler competition prevents manipulationFirst valid batch wins; omitted intents lose to complete batches

-Verified: All economic properties are tested in SettlementEconomics.t.sol — including adversarial wash trade scenarios, gas cap enforcement, and surplus accounting invariants.
+Verified: All economic properties are tested in SettlementEconomics.t.sol and CurveDirectSwap.t.sol — including adversarial wash trade scenarios, gas cap enforcement, fee split verification, and curve state invariants.